i-tanova/Learn-Spring/README.md

 - Issue 41.
 Create Service for PetType
 - Issue 42.
 Create Service for Pet
 - Issue 43.
 Create Service for Specialty.

+- Issue 45.
+Create Visit Service interface extends from CrudService
+            - Create Visit Map Servce extends AbstractMapService implements VisitService
+            - Create Visit Jpa Service - extend VisitService and add annotation @Service
+	    - Import private final VisitRepository as Repository
+            - Add checks when adding a visit - check if it has a Pet, check if this pet has owner and Id
+- Issue 47.
+Load Visit on Startup in Bootstrap
+                - Add VisitService inside LoadData constructor
+                - Just create visit object and save it
+- Use Spring profiles to switch from Map based Services to JPA
+      - If we don't specify profile - default wil be used
+      - Add annotatin to Map based Service - @Profile({"default", "map"})
+      - When we start the application it says "No active profile set, falling back to default profiles: default"
+      - Go to web module -> application.properties and add:
+            spring.profiles.active="springdatajpa"
+	 Now the application says: The following profiles are active: "springdatajpa"